 STEP ONE – Submit your abstract online, indicating oral presentation or poster only.

 STEP TWO – Email Angie Granum at World Sleep Society with the following information: name, age, number of years in field, title of abstract, abstract number, biosketch, and a short letter (max 200 words) explaining why you are applying for this award.
-Please also indicate your presentation preference of oral presentation or poster only.
+Please also indicate your presentation preference of oral presentation or poster only as well as which topic (Topic 1, Topic 2 or Topic 3 as outlined above) category.
 All abstracts not selected for oral presentation will automatically be entered for poster presentations.

 Deadline: June 30, 2017